FACTBOX-The obstacles to Draghi forming a government in Italy

-ROME, Feb 4 (Reuters) - Prime minister designate Mario Draghi is holding formal consultations with Italy's parties until Saturday in an attempt to find enough backing in parliament to form a government.
+ROME, Feb 5 (Reuters) - Prime minister designate Mario Draghi is holding formal consultations with Italy's parties in an attempt to find enough backing in parliament to form a government.

 Italian markets have rallied on the expectation the former European Central Bank chief will be successful and can announce a cabinet by next week.

-However, only two significant parties have so far committed to backing Draghi.
-Here are the parties' positions as set out so far.
+However, only two significant parties have so far fully committed to backing Draghi.
+Here are the parties' positions as set out by midday Friday.

-5-Star, the largest party in parliament, is close to outgoing premier Giuseppe Conte.
-It strongly backed him to remain in office and said it would not support any other potential prime minister.
-In the past it has also said it would not form a majority with Forza Italia, the party of former premier Silvio Berlusconi, a sworn political enemy.
-Moreover many members of 5-Star, with its origins as an anti-austerity, anti-establishment movement, have trouble with the idea of backing a party led by a former ECB president.

 DEMOCRATIC PARTY (PD)

-The centre-left PD said late on Thursday that it would back Draghi.
+The centre-left PD, a member of the outgoing coalition, has said it would back Draghi.

-Matteo Salvini's party, the second largest in parliament, would find it hard to join a coalition with the PD.
-Salvini said on Thursday it would also not back Draghi if he were supported by 5-Star.
-On a policy level, many League politicians and voters are eurosceptic and would baulk at the idea of supporting a former ECB chief.
-Barring surprises, the best Draghi can hope for from the League would be an abstention in the confidence votes needed to launch his government.
+Former premier Matteo Renzi's small centrist party, which triggered the downfall of outgoing Prime Minister Giuseppe Conte, has pledged its unconditional support for Draghi.

 FORZA ITALIA